June 22, 2021

 Oral examinations are traditionally held at the University of Illinois, Chicago.
-At this time, however, ABCN has not yet determined if it will be safe to travel for the fall 2021 oral exams.
-A final decision regarding examination dates and location/format will be made before the end of June 2021.
+At this time, however, ABCN has not yet determined if it will be safe to travel for the Fall 2021 oral exams.
+The exams will take place in late October/November; however, a final decision regarding specific dates and location/format remains pending.
 As soon as the exam schedule is known, eligible candidates will be contacted directly with instructions on how to proceed.

 January 26, 2021